Land agent registration

 Make sure you have your licence ready when you call.
 You can pay by credit card.

+All real estate registrations are now digital and a physical card is not required.
 You can download your licence or registration to an Apple or Android smart phone or tablet using the mySA GOV app.
-Hard copy licences will still be issued and it's a good idea to carry these with you until digital licences become widely accepted.
 For more information visit my.sa.gov.au.

 Changes that affect registration

 Notify CBS within 14 days if you have committed an offence or have had legal restrictions placed on your work or business, such as bankruptcy, financial receivership, suspended or disqualified work licence.

 You will also need to advise CBS when you: